-Georgie is Public Programs Manager at Melbourne Museum.
-Previously she has worked as Community Engagement Manager at the Immigration Museum, General Manager/Producer Aubergine Theatre, Marketing and Development Officer Castlemaine State Festival and she is a former Board Member of Multicultural Arts Victoria 2006-2009.
+Georgie is Team Leader Community Engagement and Partnerships at City of Melbourne.
+Previously she has worked as Education and Community Programs Manager at Melbourne Museum, Community Engagement Manager at the Immigration Museum and Marketing and Development Officer at the Castlemaine State Festival.
+She is a former Board Member of Multicultural Arts Victoria 2006-2009.
 She has a BA (Hons)/BMus and Grad Dip Arts Management from the University of Melbourne.

 Jacques is a Bendigo-based sound & video artist who produces computer-based electroacoustic music, with a particular interest in deconstructing natural sounds (field recordings) to create new sounds & textures, which are assembled into abstract narrative soundscapes (musique concrète , usually composed, but sometimes improvised).
 Jacques produces sound & video for theatre, dance, live performance and installation and is also passionate about promoting experimental art (bendigo film group, 1976-1988), undue noise concert series (commenced in 2002), possible musics radio program (1983-2013), sound art label cajid media (commenced in 2004) as well as live arts group Punctum.
 He was a microbiologist in a former life.
 Website: http://jacquessoddell.com